andyhawkes/work-clock/README.md

 # To do

-* Add starting and ending times to the supported arguments to make them easily configurable.
+* Consider making the start and end times more granular (i.e. down to the minute)
-* Add non-working days to the supported arguments to make them easily configurable.